Module 3 Examples:

 state definition and transition

-- Enum for individual states
+- Enum for individual

 - Case statement in